dmuiX/gpu-passthrough-vega-igpu-renoir-cezanne/README.md

  	https://github.com/isc30/ryzen-gpu-passthrough-proxmox?tab=readme-ov-file#configuring-the-gpu-in-the-windows-vm
 	https://github.com/isc30/ryzen-gpu-passthrough-proxmox/discussions/18#discussioncomment-8627679

+  if you have the same cpu/gpu as me: a 4350g or a 5700g you can use the dat files here.
+1636 is the vega 6 of the 4350G and 1638 is the vega 8 of the 5700G both use the same audio device so the ATIAudioDevice_AA01.rom file for the HDMI audio device can be used for both!
+  IMPORTANT: You must include the audio device otherwise the passthrough will end as the famous error 43.
   10. Add the vbios to the folder /usr/share/vgabios nothing else works for kvm under Debian!
   11. Add the PCIe Devices to your domain.xml and define the rom file:
      ```xml